rkiel/npm-power-config/README.md

 }
 ```

-### Steps
+### The `steps` field

-Sometimes a `description` might not be the best way to help the user with the input.
-The `steps` field can provide a list of step-by-step instructions on how to get the information needed.
+The `steps` field enhances the `description` field by providing a list of step-by-step instructions on how the user can find the information needed for input.

 ```json
 {